y0ast/DUE/README.md

 A regression example is implemented in `toy_regression.ipynb`.

-If you want to train SNGP, simply add the flag:
+If you want to train SNGP, simply add the flag (and adjust the learning rate):

 ```
-python train_due.py --sngp
+python train_due.py --sngp --learning_rate 0.05
 ```

 ## Library

-If you want to use DUE in your own project, you can opt to install it using pip:
+The repository is split into a reusable library and utils only used for the specific training script.
+You can install the library part using pip:

 ```
 pip install --upgrade git+https://github.com/y0ast/DUE.git
 ```

-or clone the repo and run `python setup.py`.
+Alternatively you can just copy over the components you want!

 **Acknowledgements**: Thanks to [Lewis](https://github.com/lsgos) for the RFF implementation, [John](https://github.com/johnryan465) for testing DUE, [Jishnu](https://github.com/omegafragger) for evaluating SNGP, and [Jeremiah](https://github.com/jereliu) for checking SNGP.